graupnej/GroupIWord2Vec.jl/README.md

        Pkg.instantiate()         # Install dependencies from the Manifest.toml

 This instructs Julia to use the Project.toml and Manifest.toml files in the current directory for managing dependencies.
-In Julia's package management system (Pkg mode, entered by typing ]) trigger the build process for the package:

-       build GroupIWord2Vec

-Within the Julia REPL, load the package into the current session

-       using GroupIWord2Vec

 ## 3) Select and implement a pre-trained Word2Vec model e.g. FastText English (.bin & .vec file):